A homeschool co-op treasurer in South Carolina asks if she can refund supply fees to the co-op’s members:

 Debi,

-It’s a good idea to get a EIN (Employer Identification number) instead of using the board member’s SSN.
-You would use the EIN and the co-op’s name on any 1099MISC forms you file.
+I recommend that you get a EIN (Employer Identification number) for the organization instead of using the board member’s SSN.
+You would use the EIN and the co-op’s name on any 1099-MISC forms you file.

 I hope that helps!